 The Shakespeare Theatre of New Jersey (STNJ), originally called the "New Jersey Shakespeare Festival,” is one of the leading Shakespeare theatres in the nation, serving approximately 75,000 adults and children annually.
-It is New Jersey's only professional theatre company dedicated solely to Shakespeare's canon and other classic masterworks.
+It is New Jersey's largest professional theatre company dedicated solely to Shakespeare's canon and other classic masterworks.
 Through its productions and education programs, the company strives to illuminate the universal and lasting relevance of the classics for contemporary audiences.
 STNJ’s official mission statement reads:

 OUR MISSION STATEMENT